revelotech/flutter_formx/README.md

 }

 ```

-### Tip:
-> **Note**
+> **Note**<br/>
 > We recommend avoiding implementing more than one validation in each validator.
-If the field must be required and an email, add two validators, such as [RequiredValidator(), EmailValidator()].
+If the field must be required and a valid email, add two validators, such as [RequiredValidator(), EmailValidator()].
 This way you can reuse the email validator if this field ever becomes optional.

 ## Testing